Deploying Example eBPF Programs On Local Host

 Find a deeper dive into CLI syntax in CLI Guide.

-We will load the simple xdp-pass
+We will load and attach the simple xdp-pass

 program, which allows all traffic to pass through the attached